A Question I am Often asked is –

 Endometriosis cannot be prevented because many of the causes of the condition are still unknown.
 However, researchers have found that early pregnancy helps to diminish your chances of endometriosis.
 They have also found that regular exercise from a young age helps to prevent the development of this condition.
 It appears to occur less in woman who follow healthy lifestyles –

-That is following implementing a healthy diet, regular exercise and not engaging in habits that are harmful such as smoking, drinking excessive amounts of alcohol and the taking of illegal drugs or excessive consumption of over the counter medications such as painkillers etc. By following these simple strategies it will help to maintain healthy hormone function.
+That is following implementing a healthy diet, regular exercise and not engaging in habits that are harmful such as smoking, drinking excessive amounts of alcohol and the taking of illegal drugs or excessive consumption of over the counter medications such as painkillers etc.

 Depending on the severity of the symptoms you may find it necessary to attend a consult with a Naturopathic Practitioner for Professional treatments to be applied to assist with the symptoms and healing of the condition.
 Herbal Formulas can be prescribed and formulated for your individual symptoms.
 These will be of pharmaceutical, medicinal grade therefore being able to support your body far more effectively.
 Within your consult dietary changes, vitamin supplements and also homeopathic treatment may be necessary to give your body the best chance to repair.